 Plans for Development

-The operator's current field development plan envisages an initial four well development scheme, a small platform with compression facilities and an additional four wells as a second phase to be drilled later in the field's life.
-The plateau production rate is envisaged to be up to 90 MMscf/d.
+The operator's current field development plan envisages an initial six well development scheme, with a small platform with compression facilities, tied into the WNTS pipeline.
+An additional two to three wells, as a second phase, is to be drilled later in the field's life in order to maintain plateau.
+The plateau production rate is envisaged to be up to 150 MMscf/d which is a significant increase to the rates initially envisaged.

 At the southern end of the field, over the structure's crest, sits the Mako Shallow prospect.
 This again shows a very strong direct hydrocarbon indicators on seismic, conformable with closure in shallow Muda sandstones.
 The Shallow Muda prospect has potential to add a further 100 Bcf of recoverable resources and a very high CoS of 75%.